-You can monitor the progress of the attempt-build jobs by returning to the Add tab periodically, scrolling to the
+For projects added using the Administration interface, you can monitor the progress of the attempt-build jobs by returning to the Add tab periodically, scrolling to the

 A table is displayed, listing each of the projects you added and showing the status of the attempt-build jobs for each language supported by LGTM Enterprise.
 After each language is processed for each project, a green check mark or a red cross is displayed, depending on whether the job succeeded or failed.
 Click the check mark or cross to display the log for that job.

 Initially only some of the parts of LGTM that are visible to standard users are populated with analysis data for a newly added project.
 You will be able to see details for the initially analyzed commit in the Alerts, Files, and Dependencies tabs.
 Parts of the interface that display data calculated by comparing analysis between a commit and its predecessor commit will not be populated until at least one historic commit (that is, a commit made prior to the initially processed commit) is analyzed.

 The new project can be examined using the query console as soon as the initial analysis data is added.
 This is because queries run from the query console are always run against the data for the most recent version of the code to have been analyzed by LGTM.